ibm-cloud-docs/containers/cs_ingress.md

 ```
 {: pre}

-Make sure that you do not create the secret with the same name as the IBM-provided Ingress secret.
-You can get the name of the IBM-provided Ingress secret by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
+Do not create the secret with the same name as the IBM-provided Ingress secret, which you can find by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID> | grep Ingress`.
 {: note}

 When you import a certificate with this command, the certificate secret is created in a namespace called `ibm-cert-store`.
 A reference to this secret is then created in the `default` namespace, which any Ingress resource in any namespace can access.
 When the ALB is processing requests, it follows this reference to pick up and use the certificate secret from the `ibm-cert-store` namespace.